Table of Contents

 Behind the scenes (BTS) makes for interesting blog content.
 People are interested in BTS and thus, engage with blogs that feature Behind The Scenes.
 You could use different types of content forms like photos, comments, videos, etc.

-Once a brand has been built, if you are able to garner enough interest in the said brand, people will want to know more about it.
+Once a brand has been built, people will want to know more about it if you can garner enough interest in the said brand.
 BTS helps people get more information on the brand while also having a casual vibe which makes the audience connect to it more.

-Online quizzes have become so popular because it offers interaction and offers a fun relief.
+Online quizzes have become so popular because they offer interaction and fun relief.
 Create bizarre quizzes with tongue-in-cheek answers.
 This type of content can be a welcomed short and fun break.
-Usually, people take quizzes either when they are really interested in a topic or have a few minutes to spare before heading back to work.
+Usually, people take quizzes either when they are interested in a topic or have a few minutes to spare before heading back to work.
 Often, it’s a combination of both.

 Quizzes on popular topics such as ‘which Disney princess are you?’ or ‘guess the Zodiac sign’ can help build traction for your blog.

-If you are into research, having surveys on different topics can be a great type of content format for your blog.
-Make sure the survey isn’t too long because people tend to get distracted easily.
+If you are into research, surveys are the type of blog content that could be great for your blog.
+Make sure the survey isn’t too long because people get distracted easily.
 Keep the questions simple.

-People are always looking for statistics to use; surveys are an effective way to reach this demographic while also being effective in making your blog show up more frequently under searches.
+People are always looking for statistics to use; surveys are an effective way to reach this demographic while also making your blog show up more frequently under searches.

-This type of content can help you shake things up a bit while giving you a short break.
+This type of content can help you shake things up while giving you a short break.
 You can repay the favor by being a guest on their blog in return.

 Another trending type of digital content is the ‘Open Letter’ format.
 From the Prime Minister to your best friend, you could write an open letter to anyone.
 If the content is topical, your blog may go viral.